Resocram/youtube_highlights/README.md

 ### How to use - dev
 1. enter links, press enter after each link
 2. press f to start generating highlights
+3. after the highlight video has been processed, the program will ask if you would like to add music to the video.
+Enter a youtube link if you want to include the audio or enter f to skip
+- note that if the music/audio is longer than the highlight video length, it will just result in a still image and the highlights video being dragged out longer.
+It's preferable to have music that is shorter than or equal in length to the highlhight video.

 ### How to use - user
 #### clip ($c)